Majjhima Nikāya 104

 tiṇavatthārakena.

-by covering over with grass.
+by covering over as if with grass.

 Chayime, ānanda, dhammā sāraṇīyā piyakaraṇā garukaraṇā saṅgahāya avivādāya sāmaggiyā ekībhāvāya saṁvattanti.